knhr0727/TBmodel_CrI3/README.md

 How to use:
 1. Create the npz files (numpy savez) of the Hamiltonian parameters of monolayers (spin up and down, VLR and VRL types).
- For each `TBband.*.py` file, the bands of single spin sepecies without spin-orbit coupling corresponds to each file will be shown.
+ For each `TBband.*.py` file, the bands of single spin species without spin-orbit coupling corresponding to each file will be shown.
 Just close the figure to proceed.

 ```
 cd mono_singlespin_VRL